 The following provides answers to common questions I receive about APA 7 style:

 What are the APA rules for writing numbers, numerals, and statistics in my paper?
 For example, how do I know when to spell the word out (“two”) vs. writing the numeral (“2”)?
 See the Numbers and Statistics Guide.
+See also Numbers expressed in words and Numbers expressed as numerals.

 When do I use “et al.” and when do I list all the authors’ names?
 See this page on the Author-Date System.